Welcome to the Discourse Processing Lab!

 - Methods to identify whether a news article is an instance of misinformation.

-- The Gender Gap Tracker, which monitors the proportion of women and men quoted in news stories in mainstream Canadian media (in English).
+- The Gender Gap Tracker, which monitors the proportion of women and men quoted in news stories in mainstream Canadian media (in English), with a French version in development.

 We gratefully acknowledge the support of the Social Sciences and Humanities Research Council of Canada, the Natural Sciences and Engineering Research Council of Canada, the Alexander von Humboldt Foundation in Germany, and NVIDIA Corporation.